 If you are new to dentures, it will take some time getting used to because dentures are not fixed.
 During the first few weeks, you may need to practice using, eating and speaking with your dentures.

 If you have an acrylic full denture without any implant retention, the denture can move and slide when speaking and chewing.
 You may use dental adhesives and you will usually need to visit your dentist for a periodontal examination to adjust the entire denture, as the bone/gums of the denture can shrink and change over time.

-Take care of your acrylic dentures as they require maintenance.
 Taking care of your new dentures is just as important as cleaning your natural teeth.
 Dentures can be easily cleaned with a regular toothbrush and toothpaste (there is also a special denture cleaner).
 By making sure you clean them regularly, you’ll help protect them from any build-up of plaque.
 Daily cleaning can also prevent bacteria from growing on their surfaces.

 Most of the time, you don’t sleep with your dentures on.
 This is because it is recommended not to cover the gums all the time.
 But it’s important that you put your dentures in a glass of water so they don’t dry out.